jo/couchdb-best-practices/README.md

 _"How can I test my view?
 The view code even is no valid JavaScript at all!"_

 CommonJS modules to the rescue!
 Besides filesystem mapping and JSON CouchDB Compile also supports CommonJS modules.
-Consider the follwing files:
+Consider the following files:

 ```sh
 _design/